all-of-us/workbench/README.md

 ## Deploying

-To deploy your local API code to a given AppEngine project, in the api directory run:
+To deploy your local workbench API code to a given AppEngine project, in the api directory run:

 ```